k2-fsa/icefall/egs/librispeech/ASR/RESULTS.md

 [lstm_transducer_stateless3](./lstm_transducer_stateless3)

 It implements LSTM model with mechanisms in reworked model for streaming ASR.
-Gradient filter is applied inside each lstm module.
+Gradient filter is applied inside each lstm module to stabilize the training.

 See <https://github.com/k2-fsa/icefall/pull/564> for more details.